Ergonomic Design of Computer Laboratory Furniture: Mismatch Analysis Utilizing Anthropometric Data of University Students: Materials and Methods

-Flexibility of the arms and upper trunk depends on the appropriate BH.
-It is recommended that the BH value is not higher than that of the scapula [31 Evans].
-Therefore, an ideal BH is between 60\% and 80\% of sitting shoulder height \citep{agha_school_2010,dianat_classroom_2013,castellucci_equations_2015}.
+The flexibility of the arms and upper trunk depends on the appropriate backrest height (BH).
+It is recommended that the BH value should not be higher than that of the scapula \cite{evans_design_1988}.
+Therefore, an ideal BH is between 60\% and 80\% of sitting shoulder height (SSH) \cite{agha_school_2010,dianat_classroom_2013,castellucci_equations_2015}.
 BH dimensions should also be less than or equal to the top margin of the scapula.
-This creates a match criterion, and Equation \ref{eq6} shows how BH and SSH relate to one another.
+This creates a match criterion, and Equation \ref{eq6} shows how BH and SSH relate to each other: